dipenwovvtech/qa-test/README.md

 * Clicking on a question should show open the questions' page. - done
 * It should have a button with class .follow_user to follow the user and another with .follow_topic to follow the topic. - done
 * It can have multiple answers to a question with each answer with the class .answer.
-* user.questions, user.answers, user.topics should give us the questions asked, answers provided and topics followed and user.following a list of users the user follows.
+* user.questions, user.answers, user.topics should give us the questions asked, answers provided and topics followed and user.following a list of users the user follows. - done
 * Add the following error messages
 * On login failure Username/Password incorrect. - done
 * If someone tries to follow a followed topic, Already following. - done